GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration: Approach

 \section{Approach}

 Our approach presents a comprehensive framework for modifying robot trajectories based on natural language commands, ensuring the final path is both compliant with user intent and kinematically feasible.
-The system's core is a two-stage process: first, it builds a detailed geometric understanding of the environment, and second, it refines an initial trajectory according to user instructions.
-To achieve scene understanding, we introduce an automated pipeline that leverages a Vision Language Model, along with foundational vision models to register objects and their geometric properties.
+To this aim, we devise a two-stage process: first, building a detailed geometric-informed representation of the environment and the robot's trajectory therein, and second, refining the initial trajectory according to user instructions while accounting to the system representation.

-For trajectory modification, a separate Large Language Model translates the user's command into a set of soft constraints.
-These constraints are then integrated into a geometry potential field-based optimization that iteratively adjusts the trajectory.
+To achieve scene understanding, we introduce an automated pipeline that leverages a VLM, along with foundational vision models to register objects and their geometric properties.
+For trajectory modification, a separate LLM translates the user's command into a set of soft constraints.
+These constraints are then integrated into a geometric-aware vector field-based optimisation that iteratively adjusts the trajectory.
 This method balances external forces derived from the user's command and obstacle avoidance with internal forces that maintain the trajectory's smoothness and integrity.
-To robustly handle complex or conflicting commands, we introduce a novel multi-agent system where different agents attempt to solve the constraints using varied strategies—such as parallel, sequential, or LLM-prioritized execution, thereby increasing the success rate for complex, multi-constraint tasks.
+To robustly handle complex or conflicting instructions, we introduce a novel multi-agent system where different agents attempt to solve the constraints using varied strategies—such as parallel, sequential, or LLM-prioritised execution, thereby increasing the success rate for complex, multi-constraint tasks.